manugando/responsive-screenshot/README.md

 - If you want to use Firefox, download the [geckodriver](https://github.com/mozilla/geckodriver/releases) and save the executable file in the **libs** folder
 - From the project root folder launch the selenium server:
 `java -jar -Dwebdriver.chrome.driver=./libs/chromedriver.exe -Dwebdriver.gecko.driver=./libs/geckodriver.exe ./libs/selenium-server-standalone-3.0.1.jar`
-- Launch the node script: `node run index.js`
+- Launch the node script: `node index.js`